ambitus/pyracf/common/security_request_error.md

 &nbsp;

 {: .warning }
-> _A **Return Code** of anything other than `0` from IRRSMO00 is indicitave of a failure with one or more of the operations performed by IRRSMO00, and pyracf will always raise a `SecurityRequestError` to bring attention to these failures._
+> _A **Return Code** of anything other than `0` from IRRSMO00 is indicative of a failure with one or more of the operations performed by IRRSMO00, and pyracf will always raise a `SecurityRequestError` to bring attention to these failures._

 &nbsp;